kvk-innovatie/legal-representative-credential/README.md

 [An example of an unsecured payload of an SD-JWT "Legal Representative" VC.](example.json)

+The example has nested properties.
+MDOC can't handle nesting at this moment.
+So the [flattened version](example_flat.json) will be used in the KVK issuance service.

+flatten.sh will create example_flat from example.

 A json schema of the credential is work in progress.